intjelic/python-sfml/doc/sphinx/source/documentation/system.rst

    Represents a time value.

-   :class:`sfml.Time` encapsulates a time value in a flexible way.
+   :class:`sfml.system.Time` encapsulates a time value in a flexible way.

    It allows to define a time value either as a number of seconds, milliseconds or microseconds.
 It also works the other way round: